Christian Pastina

-Christian Diego Pastina (born 15 February 2001) is an Italian professional football player who plays for club Padova.
+Christian Diego Pastina (born 15 February 2001) is an Italian professional footballer who plays as a defender for club Padova.

 Club career

-Pastina made his Serie A debut for Benevento on the 9 January 2021.
+Pastina made his Serie A debut for Benevento on 9 January 2021.

 On 29 July 2024, he was banned from playing for two years for betting.
 His contract with Benevento was mutually terminated on 7 November 2024.

 On 4 July 2025, Pastina signed a three-season contract with Padova in Serie B.